 How do I get a library card?

-Any resident of The Chathams (Chatham Borough or Chatham Township), or anyone who pays taxes in either town, is entitled to privileges at Library of The Chathams.
+Any resident of The Chathams (Chatham Borough or Chatham Township), or anyone who pays taxes in either town, is entitled to privileges at Library of the Chathams.
 Proof of eligibility is required at the time of registration.
-Acceptable forms of identification include: N.J.
-Driver’s License, bank checks imprinted with name /address, lease or mortgage agreement, rent or tax receipt, or a utility bill imprinted with the applicant’s name and address.
+Acceptable forms of identification include a New Jersey Driver’s License, bank checks, lease or mortgage agreement, rent or tax receipt, or a utility bill; all must include the applicant’s name/address.

-Children may register for a library card when they are five years old or when they enter kindergarten.
+Children may register for a library card when they are five years old.
 A parent or guardian must sign for and be accountable for materials charged out by minors.
-Students at Chatham High School may apply for a card with their high school ID.
+Students at Chatham Middle School and Chatham High School may apply for a card with their school ID.

-Students attending schools in Chatham and who have a permanent address outside of the M.A.I.N. member municipalities and outside any municipalities that participate in the Open Borrowing or MUF programs are eligible for a library card for walk-in use at Library of The Chathams only.
+Teachers and students (K-12) attending schools in Chatham who have a permanent address outside of the MAIN member municipalities are eligible for a full-service library card that can be used at every MAIN library.

 Out of County residents employed by a Chatham business or taxpayer are entitled to a free courtesy card.
-Proof of employment in the form of a pay stub or a letter from the employer is required and renewable every year with proof of employment.
+Proof of employment in the form of a pay stub or a letter from the employer is required.
+This card is renewable every year with updated proof of employment.
+This card may be used only at Library of the Chathams and Morris County Library.

-A Library of The Chathams card is valid in all public libraries in Morris County, including Morris County Library.
-Chatham residents are also welcome to use the MUF (Morris-Union Federation) libraries in Summit, New Providence, Berkeley Heights and Bernardsville.
+A Library of the Chathams card is valid in all 38 public libraries in the Morris Automated Information Network (MAIN) consortium.
+Member libraries are located in Morris, Somerset, and Warren Counties.
+Chatham residents are also welcome to use the MUF (Morris-Union Federation) libraries in Summit, New Providence, Berkeley Heights, and Bernardsville.

-With a green Open Borrowing sticker on the Chatham Library card, a patron may borrow from participating libraries in LMxAC (Middlesex) and PALS (Passaic) systems.
+Chatham patrons in good standing may request a green Open Borrowing sticker on their Chatham Library card, allowing them to borrow from participating libraries in LMxAC (Middlesex), PALS (Passaic), and SWELL (Sussex/Warren) systems.
+Click here for more information on Open Borrowing.

 Your first library card is free.
 The replacement cost for a lost card is $3.00.